dolthub/docs/content/reference/sql/supported-clients/sql-editors.md

 # SQL Editors

-Dolt comes with a built in MySQL compatible server that you can connect SQL Editors too.
+Dolt comes with a built-in MySQL compatible server, making it easy to connect to your Dolt databases with existing SQL tooling.
 Here are a list of notable MySQL Editors and our compatibility status.
 | Editor | Supported | Notes and limitations |
 | :--- | :--- | :--- |
 | [Tableplus](https://tableplus.com/) | ✅ | Recommended (see below) |